Isabelle-Dev/graphql/README.md

 All **csv data files** and **import code to Postgres** will be located in `csv`.

+## Sample JSON Responses

+**Sample JSON** responses can be found in `newhorizons/sample`.

+I cut out portions of JSON data returned in `search_all_by_hemisphere` because the file was too long.
+The API for the search, nevertheless, works.

 ## Search

 ### Search By Item (Bug or Fish)